Exploring Quantum Synchronization with a Composite Two-Qubit Oscillator: Phase response metrics based on the function

-In Sec.~\ref{sec: Phase Locking}, we study the phase locking of the individual qubits using the off-diagonal element of the respective reduced density matrices.
+In Sec.~\ref{sec: Phase Locking}, we study the phase response of the individual qubits using the off-diagonal element of the respective reduced density matrices.
 This metric was motivated in Sec.~\ref{sec:metric-individual} using the Husimi $Q$ function.
-This approach can be generalized to study the phase-locking of individual qudits in a two-qudit oscillator by expanding the $Q$ function in terms of spherical tensor operators.
+This approach can be generalized to study the phase response of individual qudits in a two-qudit oscillator by expanding the $Q$ function in terms of spherical tensor operators.
 Specifically, the $Q$ function can be expressed as the sum~\cite{dowling1994wigner,agarwal1981relation}

 where $P_k^q(\cos\theta)$ are associated Legendre polynomials, $\hat{T}_k^q$ are spherical tensor operators, $\ev{\hat{O}} = \mathrm{Tr}\{\hat{O}\hat{\rho}\}$ denotes the expectation value of an operator $\hat{O}$, and $c_{k,q}$ are weight factors given by